adrianariton/hephaestus/README.md

 Hephaestus++ is a mathematical tool which has many components: FCO, BN and H(eph).

 ## BN - Big Numbers.
-Big Numbers works head to toe with the big_cordic:: namespace which contains all the trig, inverse trig and hyperbolic functions, but also a quick exponential and others.
+Big Numbers includes big real numbers, big ints and big binary ints and works head to toe with the big_cordic:: namespace which contains all the trig, inverse trig and hyperbolic functions, but also a quick exponential and others.
 Some of the basic functions (floor, abs, to_decimal, to_binary etc) will be found in the big:: namespace
 In a future update, they will all be included in the same namespace!

 Using the BNdecimal (aka bigreal) type: